 Hello there!

-My name is Yongqing Ye [joŋtɕʰiŋ je] (meaning "evergreen foliage").
+My name is Yongqing Ye [joŋtɕʰiŋ je], which means "evergreen foliage".
+I also go by Anthea [ˈæn.θi.ə].
 I am a computational linguist and speech scientist, employing both behavioral and computational methods to explore human phonological knowledge and its intersections with phonetics and performance systems.

-I am currently a PhD candidate in the Department of Linguistics, Languages and Cultures at Michigan State University.
-My main advisor is Karthik Durvasula.
-I am also advised by Betsy Sneller, Suzanne Wagner, Silvina Bongiovanni and Yen-Hwei Lin.
+I received my Ph.D. in linguistics from the Department of Linguistics, Languages and Cultures at Michigan State University.
+I primarily worked with Karthik Durvasula.
+I was also advised by Betsy Sneller, Suzanne Wagner, Silvina Bongiovanni and Yen-Hwei Lin.

-When I am not doing linguistics, I enjoy hiking, rock climbing, and going to Ren Fairs.
-I also started doing archery in the past year.
+When I am not doing linguistics, I enjoy hiking, rock climbing, archery and going to music festivals.

 Recent posts